jbaron/cats/README.md

 - Running your application from within IDE and using the WebKit debugger to debug.
 - Flexible build system with support for external build systems like Grunt, Jake, Gulp and Makefiles.

-Also the unstable release of CATS has support for the latest features in TypeScript like ES6 support and union types.
+CATS supports the latest versions of TypeScript, so you are able to use all the new features.

 ## Usage